-There are 15 stations involved, whereby five stations were located in the SAA region, five stations located in the mid latitude region and another five stations were at the high latitude region.
+There are 15 stations involved, whereby five stations were located in the SAA region, five stations located in the mid 5 latitude region and another five stations were at the high latitude region.
 The black circles in Fig. 1 show stations in the SAA region while the magenta circles shows stations in the mid latitude region, and the blue circles represent stations in the high latitude region.

-Figure 1: SAA is located at an altitude of 200-800 km above the earth's surface and extends from 0 to -50 degrees of latitude and from -90 to 40 degrees of longitude (Suparta et al., 2013).
-The location of SAA region is based on Suparta et al. (2013).
+Figure 1: SAA is situated at an altitude of 200-800 km over the earth's surface.
+It extends as of 0 to -50 degrees of latitude along with - 90 to 40 degrees of longitude.
 The black circle is the station in the SAA region.